jython/book/sandbox/concurrency.rst

      safety discussion, including summary of the various issues

-    possible entries in the Cookbook: Hadoop (Happy), Scala actors, memcached
+    possible entries in the Cookbook: Hadoop (Happy), Scala actors, memcached, Terracotta

 Concurrency
 ===========

+Often you won't need to work directly with concurrency, although it's important to understand its implications.
+Code run in a servlet context will be run by a thread allocated from a thread pool.
+However, even then, the For example, if your code is run as a servlet, then the app server will allocate a thread from a thread pool to run your code.
+If the code is thread confined, or more realistically, using shared objects like a connection pool that expose a thread safe interface, you may

+And as we will see

+through modjy or another wrapper, you will often not need to submit tasks to a thread pool or spawn threads because However, once you have shared, mutable state, you will need to ensure that your code is safely

+working with that shgenerally not be creating tasks or spawning threads

+Servlets, run in an app container
+But this doesn't apply to you

 XXX intro - basics, threading, how you should use higher level primitives if possible

 Python memory model
-Then mention two more advanced areas - fork-join, Terracotta
+Then mention two more advanced areas - fork-join

+XXX Terracotta, Quartz and others will go in the cookbook Also JMS and its successors

 Portability Concerns